Welcome to Friends of the New Forest Airfields The Charity preserving our Aviation Heritage

 RAF Christchurch played a vital role in the development of electronics and radar.
 It was the centre for Churchill's Wizard War and the home of Airspeed.
 During 1944 the 405th Fighter Group operated P47 Thunderbolts in the run up to D-Day.

-RAF Hurn was used by both British and American squadrons during WW II and was the last departure point for aircraft flying to North Africa without crossing France and Spain.
-The only war time airfield that still operates today as Bournemouth International Airport.
+RAF Hurn was used by both British and American squadrons operating medium to heavy bombers and transport aircraft during WW II.
+It is the only war time airfield that still operates today, as Bournemouth International Airport.

 RAF Winkton was an Advanced Landing Ground that was only operational for three months in 1944.
 It was used by the American 404th Fighter Group operating P47 Thunderbolts.

-RAF Bistern was only operational from April to July 1944 when it provided a base for the 371st Fighter Group and their P 47 Thunderbolts.
+RAF Bisterne was only operational from April to July 1944 when it provided a base for the 371st Fighter Group and their P 47 Thunderbolts.
 Little remains today.

-Whilst not an airfield, RAF Sopley was the home of Southern Radar and the Joint Services Radar Training School.
+Whilst not an airfield, RAF Sopley or "Starlight" as it was known was the home of Southern Radar and the Joint Services Radar Training School.

-After its time as an RAF Station Sopley was used to house some of the Vietnamese Boat People who came to England..
+After its time as an RAF Station Sopley Camp was used to house some of the Vietnamese Boat People who came to England.

 East Boldre became home to the New Forest School of Aviation in 1910, the second in the UK and only the fifth in the World.
 In 1915 the site was taken over by the Royal Flying Corps as a training school for pilots.
 By 1918 it was an extensive airfield but by 1920 everything had been removed, except for the building that is now East Boldre Village Hall.